FAQ: What About Supplements?

 I hope this blog post gave you some things to consider and will be helpful as you make decisions about what's best for you in the coming year.

-If you are looking to build better habits and get moving in 2021, contact me for a free consultation.
+If you are looking to build better habits and get moving, contact me for a free consultation.
 I’ve got a few spots open for one-on-one training (in-person or virtual).
 Cheers to the new year!